 As we all know, at times it can be challenging to find award availability, especially for travel in first and business class.
 Many people assume that airlines will always open some award seats as soon as the schedule first opens, but that’s not the case at the most airlines.

-However, there are a few airlines that have award seat guarantees, whereby they promise that a certain number of award seats will be made available as soon as the schedule opens.
+However, there are a couple of airlines that have award seat guarantees, whereby they promise that a certain number of award seats will be made available as soon as the schedule opens.
 In this post I wanted to go over the airlines offering that, and talk about what the guarantee entails.

 The airlines that guarantee award seats